Rushiraj0608/python-apps/Project-1/README.md

 Playing around in terminal:
 Finally, the code was played around with in the terminal to ensure that it was functioning properly in different scenarios.

-# bugs and issues
-I am having trouble passing all the autograder test cases.
-I am passing only eleven test cases.
-I am not sure what is causing these test cases to fail, I tried but just couldn't figure out.

-# resolved issue
-In the **adventure.py** function, Initially I was using end in print function to print the output without generating new line. but because of this at the end of printing line I was having extra space, which made autograder fail my all test cases, after a while of debugging I realized my mistake.
-And then I used join function of string to get my desired string and then printed that to get accurate answer.

 # Implemented extensions ----please use readme file from my gradescope submission, here it changes formate of code I pasted for guidance of these extensions.
 # 1) drop